EsotericSlice/basic-NFT-template/README.md

 > Note: To prevent duplicates, you must have enough layer options if you want to create thousands of variations. 💡

-When ready, run the following command and your outputted art will be in the `build` directory:
+When ready, run the following command and your generated art will be in the `build` directory:

 ```sh
 node index.js